gpuweb/gpuweb/proposals/transient-attachments.md

 ## Motivation

-When a texture is declared "memoryless", the GPU knows that the contents of that texture are only needed temporarily—specifically, only within the current render pass or subpass.
+When a texture is declared transient (or "memoryless"), the GPU knows that the contents of that texture are only needed temporarily—specifically, only within the current render pass.
 Moreover, since the texture contents are discarded after the render pass, the driver may not even need to allocate space for that texture in the main VRAM at all.

+Even without hardware support for transient attachments, the hint can be used to reuse the allocation of transient textures between passes, which reduces peak memory usage.

 ## API changes